derat/nup/cmd/nup/README.md

   -limit int
         If positive, limits the number of songs to update (for testing) -merge-songs string
-        Merge one song's user data into another song, with IDs as "from:to" -reindex-songs
+        Merge one song's user data into another song, with IDs as "src:dst" -reindex-songs
-        Ask server to reindex all songs' search fields (not typically neaded) -require-covers
+        Ask server to reindex all songs' search-related fields (not typically neaded) -require-covers
         Die if cover images aren't found for any songs that have album IDs -song-paths-file string